-This week’s podcast was supported by Voom, an Airbus company.
+This week’s podcast, How São Paulo killed its rivers, was supported by Voom, an Airbus company.
 Voom is an on-demand helicopter booking platform that allows its passengers to fly between nine different helipads in the city of São Paulo from Monday to Saturday for less than BRL 500.

 How São Paulo killed its rivers

 If you arrive in São Paulo through the International Airport of Guarulhos, one of the first sights you’ll have of Latin America’s biggest metropolis is the Tietê river.

 And believe me, it is not the most pleasant of welcomes.
 It is hard to know what is worse: the smell or the visual aspect of the Tietê River.
 It’s impossible to escape the stench of sewage while driving along the riverbanks heading towards the city center.
 It only makes it clear that the biggest river in the state of São Paulo is mostly dead.
 And while the Tietê might be the most flagrant example of how São Paulo’s urbanism developed to the detriment of the city’s rivers, it is far from the only instance.